 A new CD by Area, Chernobyl 9771 was released in 1997, the line-up included this time another original member, Patrizio Fariselli, along with Capiozzo.The group kept playing until 1999 then split.
 Drummer Giulio Capiozzo died in August 2000.

 The name Area has been resurrected by Patrizio Fariselli, Ares Tavolazzi and Paolo Tofani with Tuscan drummer Walter Paoli for a series of concerts since 2010, including dates in New York and Japan.
-This line-up produced a double CD, entitled Live 2012, featuring a guest appearance by singer Maria Pia de Vito.
+This line-up produced a double CD, entitled Live 2012, featuring a guest appearance on one track by singer Maria Pia de Vito.
 The quartet continued the long reunion tour in 2013.

 |Arbeit macht frei||Cramps (CRSLP 5101)||1973||gatefold cover with lyric inner